Recent Results in November 2025

 Legitimate and trusted software and built-in components in Windows are often used by cybercriminals to hide malicious activity.
 The so-called “Living off the Land Binaries” (LOLBin) are necessary for the proper functioning of the operating system.
 During a cyberattack, it can be difficult or impossible to block them, making them a very attractive method for malware developers.
 Below we present the most commonly used LOLBin in this edition of the test.

-Malware Comparison Table in May 2025
+Malware Comparison Table in November 2025

 The following summary shows a comparison of tested solutions to protect workstations against malware.
 We encourage you to become familiar with a detailed description and read our testing methodology in order to understand the results.